Antazx/react-grapqhl-ts/README.md

 Server decrypt the cookie
 2dafsadfasd87fadgg89adg -> sess:qwertuiop

-make a request to redis
+make a request to redis and stores it on req.session sess:qwertuiop -> {userId: 1}
-sess:qwertuiop -> {userId: 1}
+req.session = { userId: 1}

 ```